Pegayus/vqa-npi/README.md

 # VQA-NPI
 This repository has been built on top of [this](https://github.com/siddk/npi) implementation of NPI for simple addition task.
 Everything under the folder task/vqa is written by me and the rest are modified version of the mentioned repository.
+Note that I use Python 3.5 and tensorflow 1.12.0 (the mentioned repo is in Python 2 and tensorflow 0.12).
 In creation of this repo, these two resources have been greatly helpful in obtaining and processing data:<br/>
 1- https://github.com/kexinyi/ns-vqa  <br/>
 2- https://github.com/facebookresearch/clevr-dataset-gen <br/>
 ## RUN
 Please make sure that you are haveing the same version of all packages as specified in requirements.txt (specially the tensorflow version that needs to be 1.12.0 (cpu or gpu).
+This code has been tested with Python 3.5.
 To run vqa-npi you need to <br/>
 * Clone this repository
 * Go to main.py under the main directory and adjust the flags according to the purpose (trainin, testing, validation)
 * Run main.py <br/>